 Like most marketing sectors, it is dependent on trends but also on Google’s whim.

-Obviously, this type of a promotion can easily be considered as malpractice.
+Obviously, this type of promotion can easily be considered malpractice.

-It is ethically wrong and most companies are unable to produce advertised results.
-Because of this, we can expect that these SEO companies will be hit in future by the biggest among all search engines.
+It is ethically wrong, and most companies are unable to produce advertised results.
+We can expect that these SEO companies will be hit in the future by the biggest among all search engines.

-If this inherent barrier wasn’t enough, I already mentioned that the delivery will become harder.
-This is due to the fact that blackhat SEO is becoming less and less efficient (in case the SEO company actually wanted to deliver promised results).
+If this inherent barrier wasn’t enough, I already mentioned that the delivery would become harder.
+This is because blackhat SEO is becoming less and less efficient (if the SEO company wanted to deliver promised results).

-Guaranteeing links is something that is thing of the past.
+Guaranteeing links is something that is a thing of the past.

-It was especially common 5 to 10 years ago when black hat and gray hat methods ran rampant making it a plausible approach.
+It was especially common 5 to 10 years ago when the black hat and gray hat methods ran rampant, making it a plausible approach.

-Today, there are still a lot of companies that are into it but presumably, making less and less profit.
+Today, there are still many companies that are into it but presumably, making less and less profit.

-Website owners are much more knowledgeable and this topic has been covered so much that the good information is easy to get.
+Website owners are much more knowledgeable, and this topic has been covered so much that useful information is easy to get.

 Naturally, this makes potential clients more reluctant.

-It’s really funny that these companies are still not rooted out.
+It’s amusing that these companies are still not rooted out.

 Then again, private blog networks (PBNs) and comment links are still active as well.
 Crazy, right?!